NPTheAwesome/jComp/README.md

 * creator_name; the name of the project's creator to be credited in the manifest file, by default this is "jComp"
 * executable_name; the name of the application to be compiled to, by default this is "Main.jar"

-Documentation last modified April 29th 2023.
+Documentation last modified May 1st 2023.